Prepare training data for Custom Neural Voice

 Category Name Description

 Script Non-normalized text This script contains symbols.
 Normalize the symbols to match the audio.
-For example, normalize 50% to fifty percent.
+For example, normalize / to slash.

 Script Not enough question utterances At least 10 percent of the total utterances should be question sentences.
 This helps the voice model properly express a questioning tone.